 Born and educated in England, Mrs. Coly traveled extensively with Garrett, a world famous psychic and author, working as her assistant.
 They were separated during World War II, during which Mrs. Coly remained in England, surviving the bombing of London.
 After the war, Mrs. Coly settled in the United States in 1947 and worked at Creative Age Press and on Tomorrow magazine, both founded by Garrett.
 During the early years of the Foundation, Mrs. Coly raised her own family and served on the Foundation’s Board of Trustees, coming back to work full time at the Foundation in 1966.
 Mrs. Coly’s husband, Robert Coly, joined the Foundation in 1969 and served as its Administrative Secretary and Treasurer until his retirement in the late 1990s.
 Although the Foundation was not envisioned as a “family affair” it seemed destined to become one.

 While pursuing her BA from New York’s Hunter College as well as completing various business courses, Ms. Coly held various positions at the Parapsychology Foundation.
 She was privileged to work closely with Eileen J. Garrett, during Garrett’s final years at the Foundation, as well as with Eileen Coly, sharing their vision for the work of the Foundation.
-Upon graduation from college, she continued to serve her stewardship within the organization, and now as Executive Director, has the opportunity to interact with the worlds of science, publishing, and the international scene as she guides and administers the continued work of the Foundation.
+Upon graduation from college, she continued to serve her stewardship within the organization, and now as President, has the opportunity to interact with the worlds of science, publishing, and the international scene as she guides and administers the continued work of the Foundation.
 Ms. Coly is listed in both Who’s Who in American Women and Who’s Who in the World.

 CARLOS S. ALVARADO